13 Best Greek Islands to Visit Whatever Your Travel Style!

 2. Crete

-Beachgoers can swim in clear turquoise waters off Elafonissi, Balos, and Vai Beaches, as Crete is one of the best Greek islands for beaches.
+Beachgoers can swim in clear turquoise waters off Elafonissi, Balos, and Vai Beaches, as Crete is one of the best islands to visit for beaches.
 History buffs can get lost exploring Chania and its historic 14th-century harbor or visit the Minoan palace in Knossos.
 Outdoor enthusiasts can hike sections of the 198-mile (320-kilometer) long E4 trail.
 Families can enjoy a family-friendly vacation in one of many vacation resorts in Elounda.
 What’s not to like?

 View of Preveli Beach with relaxing people and Mediterranean sea.